INFIERI 2025

 DESIGN and OPTIMIZATION OF ACCELERATOR MAGNETS

-ABSTRACT: For the LHC magnets, the coherence between beam-physics requirements, magnet design, and magnetic measurements has been well established.
+Abstract: For the LHC magnets, the coherence between beam-physics requirements, magnet design, and magnetic measurements has been well established.
 This is far less evident in future accelerator projects.
 Hysteresis and eddy currents in iron-dominated magnets affect accelerator performance during fast field ramps to gain circulating beam time or when suppressing demagnetization cycles to save energy.

 We also review the challenges of the next generation of high-field superconducting magnets that will require coupled electromagnetic, mechanical, thermal, and electric simulations from the onset of the design process.
 We go through the different design steps and the required tools for numerical field computation and optimization.
 In simulating transient effects in quenching superconducting magnets, we are confronted with the coupling of physical subsystems and extreme nonlinearities and uncertainties in the material parameters.

-Research interests: mathematical optimization and numerical field computation techniques in support of magnet design, magnetic measurements, and accelerator operation.
-Author of the numerical field computation program ROXIE and of the book “Field computation for accelerator magnets” published at Wiley-VCH.
+Stephan’s research interests are mathematical optimization and field simulation supporting magnet design, magnetic measurements, and accelerator operation.
+Stephan is the author of the numerical field-computation program ROXIE and the author of the new book “Field simulation for accelerator magnets,” published 2025 at Wiley-VCH.(Text informed by Lecturer).

 Speaker: Stephan RUSSENSCHUK (TE Department, CERN, CH)